Static Files¶

 - No Python GIL for configured directories - Files in

-STATIC_ROOTandSTATICFILES_DIRSare served without touching Python - Django finders fallback - Only app-level static files (like admin) require a Python call
+STATIC_ROOTandSTATICFILES_DIRSare served without touching Python - Django finders fallback (debug mode only) - App-level static files (like admin) require a Python call; disabled in production for security

 - Async I/O - Non-blocking file reads via Actix